Papalopulu-Lab/Marinopoulou2021/FluoFOD/readme.md

 To run the code please follow these steps:

--download the GMPL. zip provided in the same repository and unarchive this -download a copy of the LumiFOD folder in the same location as the above -run FODmain_exportHilbert.m
+(1)download the GMPL. zip provided in the same repository and unarchive it;
+(2)download a copy of the LumiFOD folder in the same location as GPML;
+(3)run FODmain_exportHilbert.m
--results will be stored in a simulation folder as figures, .mat and .xls files
+(4)results will be stored in a simulation folder as figures, .mat and .xls files